-- 5. Inspect the gasket around the antenna of the new magnetron, making sure it is smooth and free of debris. - 6.
+- 5. See Figure 6-19.
+Inspect the gasket around the antenna of the new magnetron, making sure it is smooth and free of debris. - 6.
 Carefully insert the antenna through the hole in the wave guide. - 7.
-Make sure the magnetron gasket is sealed evenly on the flange, then secure each magnetron to the wave guide with the nuts removed in step 4.
-Tighten the nuts to 1.9 Nom (17-in. lb). - 8.
+Make sure the magnetron gasket is sealed evenly on the flange, then secure the magnetron to the wave guide with the four nuts, washers, and screws.
+Tighten the nuts to 1.9 N•m (17-in. lb). - 8.
 Install one new black insulating sleeve (shipped with the magnetrons) over the X1 and HV cables.
 Install the other new sleeve over the X2 cable. - 9.
 Use the screws removed in step 3 to connect the X2 secondary cable to the magnetron F terminal pigtail.
 Connect the X1 secondary cable and the 20 AWG HV cable with ferrite to the FA terminal pigtail. - 10.
 Pull the black insulation sleeves over the terminals so that they are completely covered.
 Secure the top and bottom of the sleeves with cable ties.